-Will CBP still grant parole to Venezuelans who arrive at the border without going through the parole process?
+Will CBP still grant parole to Cubans, Haitians, Nicaraguans, or Venezuelans who arrive at the border without going through the parole process?

-Thousands of Venezuelans without valid entry documents were paroled by CBP into the United States before the creation and launching of the Venezuelan Parole Process.
-However, as of Oct.
+As of Oct.
 12, 2022, Title 42 expulsions have been expanded to include Venezuelans, who can now be expelled to Mexico.
-While there are some exemptions to Title 42, Venezuelans should be aware that the new policy of expulsions is now being enforced.
+As of Jan.
+5, 2023, Cubans, Haitians, and Nicaraguans will also be subject to Title 42.
+While there are some exemptions to Title 42, nationals from these countries should be aware that the policy of expulsions is now being enforced.
+In addition, CBP will increase the use of expedited removal for migrants who cannot be expelled pursuant to Title 42 and as a result are processed under Title 8 authorities.

-Where can I find the USCIS guidance on applying for Venezuelan parole and how to contact USCIS regarding technical or processing issues?
+Where can I find the USCIS guidance on applying for parole through these country-specific processes and contacting USCIS regarding technical or processing issues?

-USCIS has published information on the Venezuelan Parole Process on its website.
-In addition, its Frequently Asked Questions about the Process for Venezuelans provide more detailed information about how to address technical issues that may arise in the application process, how to submit case inquiries to USCIS, and how to correct any erroneous information that was submitted during the process.
+USCIS has published information on the new parole processes on its website.
+In addition, its Frequently Asked Questions about the Process for Cubans, Haitians, Nicaraguans and Venezuelans provide more detailed information about how to address technical issues that may arise in the application process, how to submit case inquiries to USCIS, and how to correct any erroneous information that was submitted during the process.